ChainSafe/lodestar/docs/pages/beacon-management/syncing.md

 Range sync involves syncing blocks within a specified range, beneficial when a node is only temporarily offline and needs to catch up over a short range.
 In the beacon node context, this entails requesting and processing blocks within a defined range, ensuring the node quickly gets updated to the current network state.

-### Snapshot Sync
+### Backfill Sync

-Snapshot sync is a method where nodes download a compressed snapshot of the current state and the blocks leading up to it.
-This method provides a balance between speed and historical data preservation, allowing nodes to quickly sync while still obtaining a relatively comprehensive view of the blockchain history.
+This is another version of checkpoint sync that allows a node that has not been historically synchronized to verify data prior to the checkpoint.
+It is done via downloading a checkpoint and then fetch blocks backwards from that point until the desired data can be verified.
+It is a relatively inexpensive sync from a cpu perspective because it only checks the block hashes and verifies the proposer signatures along the way.

 ## Syncing Lodestar